 More about Yoga looks at some answers about Yoga and health, Women and yoga, Men’s health, The four aims of life, Patanjali’s 8 limbs of yoga and Teacher Training – with whom do you go with?

 Yoga’s system of healing is based on the premise that the body be allowed to function as naturally as possible.
 The natural process operates at its own rhythm and pace can sometimes be slow.
 Yoga aims to target the cause.
 The practice of recommended asanas will first rejuvenate the body, then one can tackle the cause of the ailment.

 Because asanas are based on the principles of stretching, extending, bending, rotating and relaxing, the body is moved either to stimulate or seal off specific parts of the body.

 The practice of yoga asanas benefits those with chronic ailments such as:

-Skeleton-muscular disorders: arthritis of knees and shoulders, back pain- (lower, middle, upper), slipped disc, physical fatigue, muscle cramps, osteoarthritis
+Skeleton-muscular disorders: arthritis of knees and shoulders, back pain – lower, middle, upper, slipped disc, physical fatigue, muscular cramps, osteoarthritis

 Heart and Circulation: varicose veins, high blood pressure, circulatory problems in the legs, cold extremities.